Be candid to yourself and others about what’s most important to you in a voyage.

 Find out the international deals for your cell/smart phone.
 It’ll save money on extra data.

-Take some personality tests to help figure out where would be the best places to travel for you.
+Take a personality test from AirBnb and here’s another for a second, more-in-depth opinion.
+It’s to help figure out where would be the best places to travel for you.
 This includes finding activities you’ve never done and possibly like to try.

 Stage 2: Make Plans